Visit Redang Island easily by speed boat

-Redang Islands, in contrast to the nearby islands of Perhentian, has a slightly upmarket image with resort-based accommodations.
-The government has started to protect the beauty of the island as a marine park as well as the locals had to cut down the eating of the sea turtles’ eggs to preserve it as an important conservation site.
-Redang Island is famous for its crystal-clear waters and white sandy beaches.
-It is one of nine islands, which form a marine sanctuary park, offering snorkeling and diving opportunities for tourists.
+Redang Island is famous for its crystal-clear waters and white sandy beaches, and in contrast to the nearby islands of Perhentian, has a slightly upmarket image with resort-based accommodation.
+However, the government has started to protect the beauty of the island as a marine park, recognising it as an important conservation site — which means the locals have had to cease the practise of eating of sea turtle eggs!
+Redang Island is one of nine islands which form a marine sanctuary, offering snorkelling and diving opportunities for tourists.

-With a tropical climate of a steadfast 30°C or 86°F, there are also frequent however brief thunderstorms.
-Redang is no exception to the northeast monsoon coming from the South China Sea, ferry boats are heavily restricted from October to March.
-The Driest times to for the region are from April to August with November to February being the heaviest rainfall months.
+With a tropical climate of a steady 30°C (86°F), there are also frequent but brief thunderstorms.
+Redang is not immune to the northeast monsoon coming from the South China Sea, so ferry boats are heavily restricted from October to March.
+The driest and therefore best times to visit the region are from April to August with November to February being the months with the heaviest rainfall.

-What can also be found as far as snorkeling and SCUBA diving is concerned, is that there are two famous shipwrecks off the coast of Pulau Redang which are, the H.M.S Prince of Wales and the H.M.S Repulse which both sank towards the beginning of the 2nd World War which set the stage for the occupation of Malaysia by Japan.
+As far as snorkeling and SCUBA diving is concerned, there are many interesting sites to explore, including two famous shipwrecks off the coast of Pulau Redang: The HMS Prince of Wales and the HMS Repulse, which both sank towards the beginning of World War II, setting the stage for the occupation of Malaysia by Japan.

 The best way to get to Redang Island from the mainland is from the town of Merang.
 The journey takes only 45 minutes and costs about €10.
 Boats leave every two hours from Merang Jetty, but to reserve your seat on board and avoid hassle or delay, make sure that you book a ticket online in advance.